laura-read/portfolio/README.md

 [WRT Photo Points](https://laura-read.github.io/portfolio/wrt-photo-points.html): my experience interning at the *Waiheke Resource Trust*, focusing on adding a photo points layer to their *Love Our Wetlands Waiheke* map.

+[Network Analysis: Mt Eden Train Station](https://laura-read.github.io/portfolio/network_analysis_242.html): my fourth assignment for GISCI 242: Principles of GIScience, focusing on finding the 2013 Auckland population that could potentially be served by the Mt Eden Train Station.

 [Music and Happiness](https://laura-read.github.io/portfolio/stats220_a5.html): my final assignment for STATS 220: Data Technologies, focusing on creating and visulising data from digital sources using `R`.

 ## About me